 Most home baristas upgrading to a Linea Mini are running beans that belong in a drip machine.
 The machine is now capable of surfacing every flaw in those beans at the highest possible resolution.
 This is not a machine problem.
 This is a sourcing problem.

 The Linea Mini demographic — and if you're reading this, you are probably in it — tends to spend enormous amounts of mental energy on variables.
 Pressure profiles.
 Pre-infusion.
 Temperature offsets.
-Grind distribution tools.
 WDT techniques.
 All of this matters.
 None of it matters as much as starting with exceptional raw material.

 2. What to Actually Look For in Espresso Beans